TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 ## Installation

-CoaL will now to installed based on the configuration parameters entered above.
- Installation has been observed to take up to 20 minutes particularly if slow laptop HDD.
+CoaL will now install based on the configuration parameters entered above.
+Installation has been observed to take up to 20 minutes, particularly if slow laptop HDD.

 ### Screenshots